 A summary of the 'Right To Speak' rules are set out below.

-3) If an application is to be decided by Committee (and you have already commented on it in writing) you will be told when it is due to be heard and given the opportunity to register to speak to the Committee if you wish.
-If you have not commented in writing, it will be your responsibility to enquire as to whether an application will be heard by the Committee.
+1) If an application is to be decided by Committee (and you have already commented on it in writing) you will be told when it is due to be heard and given the opportunity to register to speak to the Committee if you wish.
+If you have not previously commented in writing, it will be your responsibility to enquire as to whether an application will be heard by the Committee.
+Committee Agendas are published a week before the committee date and you can check this online to see if an application is listed.

-4) All parties wishing to speak about an application must do so within a single 5 minute period.
+3) All parties wishing to speak about an application must do so within a single 5 minute period.
 The time period may be extended for certain planning applications if the Chair of the Committee thinks this is appropriate.
-Supporters and / or applicants will have the same length of time to speak to the Committee.
+Supporters and/or applicants will have the same length of time to speak to the Committee.

 Full details of 'right to speak'.